 - 2 Weeks

-Bookended by two of Crete’s great cities, this route is a roller-coaster ride through the natural wonders of mountain and sea, and several of Crete’s most famous historical treasures.
+Bookended by two of Crete’s great cities, this route is a roller-coaster ride through the natural wonders of mountain and sea and the best of the island’s historical treasures.
 You’ll also get to soak up Venetian architecture, and feast on both mountain-village and seafront cuisine.

-Start in bustling Iraklio, checking out the superb museums and soaking up its cafe culture, before heading to the Palace of Knossos where the mysterious Minoans ruled about 4000 years ago.
-Spend a day enjoying the fruits of the Iraklio Wine Country, where 70% of Crete’s wine is produced, and which is dotted with wineries.
-Next, stake out a base near Matala to combine trips to Gortyna, the former capital of Roman Crete, as well as the grand Minoan palaces of Phaestos and Agia Triada.
-The outstanding Cretan cultural museum at Vori and swimming at wide, sandy Kommos and Kalamaki beaches round out the area’s offerings.
+Start in Iraklio, checking out the superb museums before heading to the Palace of Knossos and enjoying the fruits of the Iraklio Wine Country.
+Next, stake out a base near Matala to combine trips to Gortyna, the Minoan palaces of Phaestos and Agia Triada and the outstanding museum at Vori with swimming at Kommos and Matala beaches.

 Central to West Crete